kennethkn/check1340/README.md

 -v  OPTIONAL.
 Show the output of diff.
 ```

-## :handshake: Contributing
+## Contributing

-Contributions to this script are welcome.
-If you find any bugs or have suggestions for improvement, please feel free to create a pull request.
+Feel free to contribute by opening an issue or a pull request.

- *p.s.
-I finally have a repo on my account, yay!*
+ *Fun fact: This is my first ever repo!*